alib1513/mlops_assignment/README.md

 # MLOps Assignment App

 This project is a Flask application that leverages Redis as a message broker for Celery.
+It used to run inference on images to detect objects.
 It is designed with vertical scalability in mind, allowing you to optimize resource usage on a single server while handling asynchronous tasks efficiently.

 ## Table of Contents